 Sarneta, a female deminer, Humanity & Inclusion Mozambique. | © J-J. Bernard / HI

 Actions in process

 The organisation also promotes access to quality education for children with disabilities.
 It assesses teachers’ training needs and delivers complementary modules on inclusive education during their teacher training.
-In addition, Humanity & Inclusion helps social support centres to better inform people with disabilities about their rights.
+In addition, HI helps social support centres to better inform people with disabilities about their rights.

 Situation of the country

 Since the 1992 peace agreements, which brought an end to 25 years of civil war, Mozambique has pursued extensive political, economic and administrative reforms, and the country has turned around rapidly.

 Its economic growth has been strongly supported by the international community and private-sector investment, in a favourable political context.
 At the end of 2004, the country's political landscape was reconfigured with the departure of President Chissano, who had been in power since 1986.
 This cannot really be considered an upheaval due to the victory of the Mozambique Liberation Front (FRELIMO) which had held power in the country since its independence in 1975.

 The government is doing everything in its power to reduce its dependency on international aid.
 However, the biggest obstacle to achieving stable growth remains the rampant spread of Humanity & InclusionV/AIDS, the worrying public health situation, and the very low level of education.